PengyiZhang/EAD2019_PengyiZhang/Readme.md

 # Ensemble Mask-aided R-CNN

-This is the test code for ensemble mask-aided r-cnn in EAD2019 challenge workshop
+This is the test code of ensemble mask-aided r-cnn for EAD2019 challenge workshop

 ## Requirements